 Our cremation services at Darlington Cremation and Burial Services, near Kalispell, Whitefish, and Columbia Falls, MT, do not require a casket either.
 Over 90% of cremations in Kalispell, Whitefish, and Columbia Falls, MT don't have them and it is not a state law.
 What is required is a sturdy cremation container that is leak-proof and combustible as the body must be handled and transported in it.
 Most of these containers are made from pressed wood, fiberboard or cardboard.
 Ultimately, these containers are cremated with the body as they cannot be reused anyway.

-What Happens with the Deceased before Cremation Memorial Services in Kalispell, Whitefish, and Columbia Falls, MT?
+What Happens with your love done before Cremation Memorial Services in Kalispell, Whitefish, and Columbia Falls, MT?

-Before cremation services in Kalispell, Whitefish, and Columbia Falls, MT progress to the chamber itself, it is important to note that any mechanical devices or prosthetics for the deceased do not have to necessarily be removed.
+Before cremation services in Kalispell, Whitefish, and Columbia Falls, MT progress to the chamber itself, it is important to note that any mechanical devices or prosthetics for your loved one do not have to necessarily be removed.
 These items likely could not be reused anyway and will not cause any problems within the cremation chamber.
-It is also important to note that you will likely be asked to formally identify the deceased once the crematory receives the body.
-This is standard practice before Kalispell, Whitefish, and Columbia Falls, MT cremation services.

 The death of a loved one brings challenging emotions and comforting family and friends can compound them.
 A licensed professional from Darlington Cremation and Burial Service will guide you through each step of Kalispell, Whitefish, and Columbia Falls, MT cremation services and support you and your decisions.